 Cathy Coughlin STEM Scholars

-A Legacy of Big Dreams for Bright Young Women
+A Legacy of Big Dreams for Future STEM Stars

-A Legacy of Big Dreams for Bright Young Women
+A Legacy of Big Dreams for Future STEM Stars

 When Cathy M. Coughlin, a Northwestern University graduate and member of the Board of Trustees, passed away in 2015, she left a legacy of success grounded in hard work, talent development and passion for learning.
 Her life and big dreams for bright young women inspired her friends and family members to approach Center for Talent Development about a scholarship program in Cathy's memory.

-In this short video we highlight some of the Coughlin STEM Scholar activities.
-Students participate in a wide range of challenging STEM courses from Aerospace Engineering to Introduction to Biomedicine and have the opportunity to live on Northwestern's Evanston, Illinois campus in CTD's residential summer program.
+This brief video presents the purpose and outcomes of the Coughlin STEM Scholars Program, drawing from student experiences, CTD's talent development model, and the vision of Cathy Coughlin and her friends and family.
+As Scholars, students participate in a wide range of challenging STEM courses from Aerospace Engineering to Introduction to Biomedicine and have the opportunity to live on Northwestern's Evanston, Illinois campus in CTD's residential summer program.

-All of these experiences are made possible by the generosity of friends, family, and donors to the Coughlin STEM Scholars fund.
+All of these experiences are possible because of donors to the Coughlin STEM Scholars fund.

 What are the benefits do students identify?
 What would scholars tell a friend about the program?